GetStream/swiftui-spring-animations/README.md

 ## 2 .interactiveSpring()
 An interactive spring with no parameters.
-This creates a spring animation with a high stiffness and a low response.
-It creates a spring animation that is less snappy:
+This creates a spring animation with high stiffness and low response.
+It makes the animation is less snappy:

 ### Menu - Close icon transition: <a href="https://github.com/GetStream/swiftui-spring-animations/blob/main/SwiftUISpringAnimations/InteractiveSpring.swift"> Swift file</a>
 ![Menu - Close icon ](https://github.com/GetStream/swiftui-spring-animations/blob/main/Misc/menuTocloseInteractive.gif)